Skip to content

 • Not specific enough to your content, product or service – it’s great to include hashtags that are searched by many, but if you don’t balance these with some that are more specific to your business, you will be competing with very large numbers

-• Search Instagram for hashtags that have less than 500K following and choose some from there
+• Search Instagram for hashtags that have less than 500K following (these are low volume hashtags that help your brand stand out against less competition) and choose some from there

 • Choose some hashtags that are ‘unique’ to your brand – that audiences can start to associate with what you do